warlocksmurf/localctf-writeups/boh2023/osint.md

 ![korea](https://github.com/warlocksmurf/ctf-writeups/assets/121353711/0aba5b91-fd48-4fc1-a9e6-282610c310d2)

 ## Challenge 4
-The challenge asked us to find the stations between the person in the picture.
+The challenge asked us to find the two specific stations between the person in the picture.
 Sadly I could not solve this before the CTF ended, so I attempted it at home.

 ![Sky_Full_of_ _Cables](https://github.com/warlocksmurf/localctf-writeups/assets/121353711/bf5a954e-e658-4aeb-bc3b-8a9b2cfde0d1)